-You are going to be faced with decisions like, polished nickel or brushed nickel, venetian bronze or slate, french gold or lacquered brass . . . all which might leave you a little confused and overwhelmed.
+You are going to be faced with decisions like polished nickel or brushed nickel, Venetian bronze or slate, french gold or lacquered brass . . . all of which might leave you a little confused and overwhelmed.

 There might be a certain metal or finish you know you are after, but if you can at least go into your search knowing if you want, for example – a warm metal, a stainless steel metal, a matte black finish, etc. – you’ll be able to narrow down your search much quicker.
 I really like how Atlas Homewares has the option to shop by finish, which made my job a lot easier.
 If just viewing the vast amount of finish options leaves you unsure, step number 4 will help you feel confident in that decision, but first let’s visit step number 3 . . .

 Hardware companies are very creative these days, and there is a multitude of styles to pick from.
 You should be able to find some that suit the style of your home, whether that be industrial style, rustic, traditional, modern, or what have you.

 You may want simple and minimalistic, or you may want to bring home all the glam.
 Finding your style is mostly just about viewing the options and seeing what your eye is drawn to, but you’ll also want to consider function.